Celebrating 30 Years of The Alienist – Part Five

 Of course, the novel went on to be a major success abroad as well.
 Although I haven’t been able to find a publicly available source for what the UK rights sold to Little, Brown and Company for, the amounts are known for two other European countries.
 Specifically, the German rights sold for $105,000, while the Italian sold for $30,000.
 But it goes without saying that these are only a few of the numerous foreign editions that exist for the novel.

 When published in the UK by Little, Brown and Company, the first edition received a new cover design.
-As seen in the following images (kindly provided by Steve Rogers), the new UK design featured a different black and white image of Delmonico’s West 26th Street location sourced from The New York Historical Society, and a large author photograph on the back cover.
+As seen in the following images (kindly provided by Steve Rogers), the new UK design featured a black and white image of Delmonico’s West 26th Street location sourced from The New York Historical Society, and a large author photograph on the back cover.
+The first row of photos below shows the UK uncorrected proof, while the second row of photos shows the first edition hardback.

 The novel’s enduring appeal